Toenails may seem insignificant, that is until you’ve had the misfortune of losing one.

 Unfortunately, they take their time growing back.

-In fact, toenails take 2-3 times longer to regrow compared to fingernails, about 1.62mm per month compared to 3.47mm for fingernails.
+In fact, toenails take 2-3 times longer to regrow compared to fingernails.
+Toenails grow at about 1.62mm per month, while fingernails grow at about 3.47mm per month.

 The rate at which it grows back also may depend on the reason it was lost in the first place [1].